- Military Basics

 - Small changes, including adjusting your coffee, dining and movie habits, can make a big difference.

 - Make sure any money you invest outside the Thrift Savings Plan is with a reputable company.
 Do your homework on the investment, investment professional and company.

-For free help on a range of topics related to your finances, the Morale, Welfare and Recreation Digital Library is a valuable resource.
+For free help on a range of topics related to your finances, the MWR Digital Library is a valuable resource.
 Enter the library from the comfort of your home and receive help in many vital areas.